-Pin-on-disk wear testing can simulate multiple modes of wear, including: unidirectional, bidirectional, omnidirectional, and quasi-rotational.Mass-loss evaluation and differential analysis of test fluids are typically performed post-test to characterize wear properties.
+After completing pin on disk testing, we typically conduct mass-loss evaluations and differential analysis of test fluids to characterize wear properties.
 In addition, a contact profilometer can be utilized to evaluate the changes in surface topography due to articulation.
-Metallurgical evaluation of the post-test wear scarring can also be performed.
-Testing can also introduce third body debris to characterize wear under real-world worst-case conditions.
+Metallurgical evaluations of the post-test wear scarring can also be performed.
+In some cases, we can also introduce third body debris to characterize wear under real-world worst-case conditions.